foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-3.md

 - Download and install the latest main file of [**SkyUI**](https://www.nexusmods.com/skyrimspecialedition/mods/12604).

-> If you are on an ultrawide monitor (21:9 resolution), you will need an additional patch.
-I will cover widescreen support later on, so you are likely best off keeping SkyUI disabled for the time being.
+> If you are on an ultrawide monitor (21:9 resolution), you will need an additional patch from [this mod page](https://www.nexusmods.com/skyrimspecialedition/mods/1778).
+Be sure to grab the one for SkyUI 5.2 SE Alpha.

 ## Taking Stock